MinaSamir11/react-native-in-app-review/README.md

 ## (A1.1)After you finished from sign-up in npm.paydevs, Go to [PayDevs, react-native-in-app-review](https://npm.paydevs.com/-/web/detail/react-native-in-app-review) to complete the package installation steps.

-## (B1) Normal Installation (Free User), (latest version will be avaliable on the public registry after 10 days from releasing on PayDevs).
+## (B1) Normal Installation (Free User), (latest version will be available on the public registry after 10 days from releasing on PayDevs).

 ```sh
 $ npm install react-native-in-app-review